MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote.md

 For more information, see [Enter-PSSession][09].

-## How to use cmdlets that have a computername parameter
+## How to use cmdlets that have a ComputerName parameter

 Several cmdlets have a **ComputerName** parameter that lets you get objects from remote computers.